 Continuous or discontinuous leave of up to two years may be granted for serious, documented family reasons.

 In Italy, healthcare is guaranteed by the National Health Service (SSN) to all residents.
-The National Health Service (SSN) is funded by all residents of Italy through taxes (income tax, corporate tax, value-added tax), as well as through co-payment of the cost of medicines and health services through payment of what is referred to as the ‘ticket’, and managed by the individual regions through the Local Health Authorities (LHA).
+The National Health Service (SSN) is funded by all residents of Italy through taxes (income tax, corporate tax, value-added tax), as well as through co-payment of the cost of medicines and health services through payment of what is referred to as the ‘ticket’, and managed by the individual regions through the Local Health Authority (LHA).

 The National Institute for Insurance against Accidents at Work (INAIL) manages the insurance system, funded through contributions paid by employers, which protects workers in case of: